Jim Blinn: Biography

 In 1970, he received his bachelor's degree in physics and communications science, and later a master's degree in engineering from the University of Michigan.
 In 1978 he received a Ph.D. in computer science from the College of Engineering at the University of Utah.

 Blinn devised new methods to represent how objects and light interact in a three-dimensional virtual world, like environment mapping and bump mapping.
 He is well known for creating animation for three television series: Carl Sagan's Cosmos: A Personal Voyage; Project MATHEMATICS!; and the pioneering instructional graphics in The Mechanical Universe.
 His simulations of the Voyager spacecraft visiting Jupiter and Saturn have been seen widely.

 Blinn was affiliated with the Jet Propulsion Laboratory at the California Institute of Technology until 1995.
 Thereafter, he joined Microsoft Research, where he was a graphics fellow until his retirement in 2009.
-Blinn also worked at the New York Institute of Technology during the summer of 1976.
+Blinn also worked at the New York Institute of Technology.